Background pattern

 • If you wear contact lenses:

-Using Cetraflux with other medications
+Using Cetraflux with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Ciprofloxacin passes into breast milk.
 If you are breastfeeding a baby, consult your doctor before using Cetraflux.

-Driving and operating machinery
+Driving and using machines

 Important information if you wear contact lenses